-In connection with our business development activities, we enter into collaboration and licensing arrangements with third parties, to use our licensed SEE-Tx® computational platform technology to discover novel allosteric sites on misfolded proteins and identify proprietary small molecules that bind these sites, potentially restoring protein folding and treating disease.
+In connection with our business development activities, we enter into collaboration and licensing arrangements with third parties, to use our licensed SEE-Tx® MagellanTM computational platform technology to discover novel allosteric sites on misfolded proteins and identify proprietary small molecules that bind these sites potentially restoring protein folding and treating disease, may be developed into pharmaceutical products.
 We expect to continue to identify and evaluate collaboration, co-development and licensing opportunities that may be similar to or different from the collaboration and licenses arrangements that we have entered into.